Shuruws/jotsNdots/content/posts/memo.md

 draft: false
 ---

 A collection of words that stick with me.
 Some make me think, some make me laugh, all make me pause.

-> "We all have a 'David' inside of us, and our job is to chip away the excess stone."
+"We all have a 'David' inside of us, and our job is to chip away the excess stone."
-> — *Tal Ben-Shahar Positive Psychology*
+*Tal Ben-Shahar, Positive Psychology*

-> "Second quote here"
+"Life is really simple, but we insist on making it complicated."
+*Confucius, The Analects*

+&nbsp;

+"The best way to predict the future is to create it."
-> — *Source/Author*
+— *Peter Drucker*

-{{< lastmod >}}